Alvira-Parveen/Text-Summarization-Tool/README.md

 ## 📝 TEXT SUMMARIZATION TOOL

-A Python project that summarizes lengthy articles using extractive and abstractive summarization techniques.
+A Python project that summarizes lengthy articles using extractive and abstractive summarization techniques (NLP) .
 Users can paste any article and get a concise summary instantly. ✨

 ## 🚀 FEATURES